 11. How to Money

 “Rich living on less money.”
 When you use the money you have in a “purposeful, thoughtful way” that fits your lifestyle, that is when you start living a wealthy life.
-This is what Joel and Matt—the hosts and creators of this podcast—believe in.
+This is what Joel and Matt—the hosts and creators of How to Money—believe in.

 How to Money is not just about managing your finances and reducing your expenses.
 It also tackles the nature of financial organization, which is to prioritize the things that matter the most.
 You’re spending money anyway, so why not use it on things that are important.